nxtrace/NTrace-core/README.md

 An open source visual routing tool that pursues light weight, developed using Golang.

 NextTrace is part of the [OwO Network](https://github.com/OwO-Network) project.
 The project is a joint initiative of Leo and Vincent.

+If you like this project, [Donate us](https://afdian.net/a/sjlleo/plan) to help us to provide long-lasting API cost expenses.

 ## How To Use